dwp/cinema-tickets/cinema-tickets-javascript/README.md

 - Calculates the correct no of seats to reserve and makes a seat reservation request to the `SeatReservationService`.
 - Rejects any invalid ticket purchase requests.
 It is up to you to identify what should be deemed as an invalid purchase request.

-## Notes for the examiner from the candidate

-1. I was debating whether to test Class `TicketService` s private methods by using a getter method to access the private method and make it available within the jest testing suite.
-- I have decided not to do this and to instead test the outputs of `TicketService.purchaseTickets()` after consulting the developer community and also in order to keep all Class `TicketService` methods private.
-Getters are a public method and would violate this constraint.

-2. The business rules state that `Infants do not pay for a ticket and are not allocated a seat.
-They will be sitting on an Adult's lap.`.
-- This rule does not state how many infants can sit on an adults lap.
-- I have assumed that an infinite number of infants can sit on an adult's lap.
-Making ticket requests valid for infant's if an adult is also present.
-- I have decided this as the number of infant's which can fit on each Adult's lap is not defined.
-So rather than deciding an arbitrary number of children can sit on each Adult's lap (1, 2, 4???)
-I have settled on allowing any number of infants if an adult is present.
--If only a finite number of infants can fit on an Adult's lap we could create a Class `TicketService` private method to check that the number of infant's is equal or lesser than the number of adult's.

-3. `TicketService.purchaseTickets()` makes requests to `SeatReservationService.reserveSeat()` and `TicketPaymentService.makePayment()` to model ticket seat reservations and purchases respectively..
-- However, these methods do not return anything!
-- I have returned an object representing a successful request as to allow me to test that `TicketService.purchaseTickets()` functions as expected.
-- A more ideal solution would be to have `SeatReservationService.reserveSeat()` and `TicketPaymentService.makePayment()` act like a asynchornous method and return a promise which is reolved on a successful request or rejected if the request fails.

-4. Some tests in TicketService.test.js will not test ticket booking requests for child, child and infant or just infant tickets on their own as a previous test confirms that these booking requests will throw a InvalidPurchaseExceptionError as `Child and Infant tickets cannot be purchased without purchasing an Adult ticket.`.